 MARCH 2019 ACCM ACCREDITATION UPDATE:

 ACCM conducted a scoping site visit in February 2019.
 The ACCM team met with the administration and faculty of Aureus University.
 The scoping visit provides ACCM an opportunity to review and assure that Aureus University School of Medicine is compliant with the ACCM accreditation standards.
-The visit appears to have gone well and ACCM will formally announce the accreditation status by the end of May 2019.
+The scoping site survey appears to have gone well.
+The ACCM accreditation process can take a year or two to be completed.

 NOVEMBER 2018 ACCM ACCREDITATION UPDATE: